-Helena College University of Montana

-Please place an "X" by each statement you agree to:

-I understand that HC Nursing programs involve the study and care of people throughout the lifespan and that these people may be well or ill.
-By participating in caregiving activities, I may be exposed to infectious diseases, such as Hepatitis B, Acquired Immunodeficiency Syndrome (AIDS), Influenza, COVID-19, and other infectious and/or communicable diseases.

-I agree to participate in HBV/HIV education experiences as required by HC Nursing Programs and CDC and OSHA guidelines.
-I understand that testing, diagnosis, and treatment of any infectious and/or communicable disease, including those contracted while acting as a caregiver in my clinical experiences with HC, will be my financial responsibility.
+Please place an "X" by each statement you agree to: I understand that HC Nursing programs involve the study and care of people throughout the lifespan and the these people may be well or ill.
+By participating in caregiving activities, I may be exposed to infectious diseases, so Hepatitis B, Acquired Immunodeficiency Syndrome (AIDS), Influenza, COVID-19, and other infectious and/or communicable diseases.
+I agree to participate in HBV/HIV education experiences as required by HC Nursing Programs and CDC OSHA guidelines.
+I understand that testing, diagnosis, and treatment of any infectious and/or communicable disc including those contracted while acting as a caregiver in my clinical experiences with HC, will be my financial responsibility.
 I understand that health insurance is required.
 I will receive the Hepatitis B vaccine and /or demonstrate proof of immunity before beginning my clinical experience with direct client/patient care.
 Should I refuse to be immunized, I will sign a refusal to consent form.

-In the event I am exposed to blood while giving client care, I agree to follow the HC Accidental Exposure Policy and Protocol established by the institution and in accordance with the healthcare facility's Exposure Control Plan.
-I understand that this generally involved one year of blood testing and professional counseling for myself and/or significant others.
+In the event I am exposed to blood while giving client care, I agree to follow the HC Accidental Exposure and Protocol established by the institution and in accordance with the healthcare facility's Exposure Control Plan. understand that this generally involved one year of blood testing and professional counseling for myself and/or significant others.
 I understand and acknowledge that there is no known cure for AIDS currently.
-I will receive a referral to community health resources for free blood testing to detect HIV upon request.

-I am aware that the Privacy Act provides for confidentiality on any issue related to my health status.
+I will receive a recommunity health resources for free blood testing to detect HIV upon request.
+1 I am aware that the Privacy Act provides for confidentiality on any issue related to my health status.
 All information will be kept in strict confidence by the Nursing Department and used to provide counseling, health information, and referrals.

-If I am uncomfortable with the idea of caring for patients with infectious and/or communicable diseases.
-I will discuss my concerns with the nursing faculty at Helena College.
-I understand that Rules 24.159.1005 (n) of the Statutes and Rules of the Montana State Board of Nursing state that "...as a member of the nursing profession, the registered nurse and practical nurse shall...conduct practice without discrimination on the basis of age, race, sex, sexual preference, national origin, or handicap.
-(The Americans with Disabilities Act, 1992, establishes communicable disease, including AIDS as a handicap /disability).

-It is recommended that I inform faculty of changes in my health status, such as pregnancy or contraction of a communicable and/or infectious disease.
-I have been informed and understand that an altered state of my health, such as being infected with HIV, may increase my health risk in relation to care giving activities for patients with bacterial and viral diseases.
-I understand that I should seek sound medical advice for changes in my health status, as discussed in this paragraph.

-I have read this document.
-I fully understand the learning opportunities, potential risks, and safeguard options, which are involved in my role as a nursing student at HC.
-I consent to follow policies and procedures as explained herein.

-Print Name Student Signature Date:
+If I am uncomfortable with the idea of caring for patients with infectious and/or communicable diseases. discuss my concerns with the nursing faculty at Helena College.
+I understand that Rules 24.159.1005 (n) of the St and Rules of the Montana State Board of Nursing state that "as a member of the nursing profession, the registe nurse and practical nurse shallconduct practice without discrimination on the basis of age, race, sex, sexual preference, national origin, or handicap.
+(The Americans with Disabilities Act, 1992, establishes communicable dincluding AIDS as a handicap /disability). ratutes red It is recommended that I inform faculty of changes in my health status, such as pregnancy or contraction communicable and/or infectious disease.
+I have been informed and understand that an altered state of my health as being infected with HIV, may increase my health risk in relation to care giving activities for patients with bacteric viral diseases.
+I understand that I should seek sound medical advice for changes in my health status, as discussed paragraph. n, such al and I have read this document.
+I fully understand the learning opportunities, potential risks, and safeguard options are involved in my role as a nursing student at HC.
+I consent to follow policies and procedures as explained he Print Name Student Signature Date: